mc97-stack/IJTB-m2UY-7iPC-D0FN/README.md

 # Process Model (Cross-Platform)

 ##  Program Description
 This is cross-platform console-based program written in the C programming language made to perform the computations required for the design, simulation and fabrication of up to industrial size process equipment.
-The program is able to either show the data either in console or outputting results into a tab delineated text file suitable for import into Microsoft Excel.
+The program is able to either show the generated data either in console or outputting results into a tab delineated text file suitable for import into Microsoft Excel.

+Documentation can be found in ~/Process Model (Cross-Platform)/DOCUMENTATION.pdf.

 ##  Product Properties
 GitHub username: "mc97-stack".